mnot/I-D/httpbis-retry/draft.md

 Despite this situation, the Web seems to work reasonably well to date (with [notable exceptions](https://signalvnoise.com/archives2/google_web_accelerator_hey_not_so_fast_an_alert_for_web_app_designers.php)).

 The status quo, therefore, is that no Web application can take HTTP's retry requirements as a guarantee that any given request won't be retried, despite method idempotency.
-As a result, applications that care about avoiding duplicate requests need to build a way to detect user retries and automatic retries into the application "above" HTTP itself.
+As a result, applications that care about avoiding duplicate requests need to build a way to detect not only user retries but also automatic retries into the application "above" HTTP itself.

 ## Replays Are Different {#replay}